 In the Netherlands today, polders are densely populated.
 Most of the infrastructure of the Netherlands is built on it.
 Buildings in these areas are built on wooden poles and concrete piles.
 These polders also need to be drained regularly, or else water will flood the cities.

 The government created waterschap or water boards to combat floods.
 They also took on construction projects such as the Delta Works to protect Dutch lands from the sea.
 Delta Works is a large system of dikes, storm barriers, and locks that helps to keep out water from the Southwestern region of the Netherlands.

 Dikes protecting the Netherlands from the sea:

 The sinking land increases the risk of floods, destabilizes the roads, and creates cracks in foundations.
 What is worse is that not only is the sinking accelerated by global warming, it is also accelerating global warming.
-Meaning, the sinking of one centimeter of Dutch peat soil releases 9 tons of carbon dioxide in the environment.
+Meaning the sinking of one centimeter of Dutch peat soil releases 9 tons of carbon dioxide into the environment.

 So, the sinking of the Netherlands is a huge climate issue for both the country and the world.
 But unlike a certain superpower country, the Dutch Government does not deny the existence of climate change.

-They survived in the Netherlands, despite it being one of the flattest countries of the world because of their adaptability and resilience.
+Despite being one of the flattest countries in the world, they survived in the Netherlands because of their adaptability and resilience.
 Unlike countries that ignore climate change, the Dutch are trying to find new ways to adapt to the new world.